ServiceComposer/ServiceComposer.AspNetCore/docs/custom-json-response-serialization-settings.md

 Each time ServiceComposer needs to serialize a response it'll invoke the supplied function.

-NOTE:
+> [!NOTE]
-When customizing the serialization settings, it's responsibility of the function to configure the correct resolver for the requested casing
+> When customizing the serialization settings, it's responsibility of the function to configure the correct resolver for the requested casing